plotly/plotly.github.io/_posts/plotly2/2016-08-12-range-slider-in-plotly-2.md

  - title: Create Your Plot
    sub-steps:
     - copy: "After your data's been added, go to GRAPH on the left-hand side, then 'Create'.
-Choose your 'Chart type', and add your traces using the X and Y dropdown (this section is different depending on the chart type)."
+Choose your 'Chart type', and add your traces using the X and Y dropdowns (this section is different depending on the chart type)."
     - copy: "If you're creating a plot with dates and/or times, it's very important to format your data correctly, so make sure to check out [this](http://help.plot.ly/date-format-and-time-series/) page first."
     - copy: "Like the way we've styled this plot?
 For more styling tips, see [this](http://help.plot.ly/style-your-plots/) tutorial!"